johnjago/blognow/README.md

 place where you can host static websites.
 It looks in the posts/ directory and formats any correctly structured .md file as HTML.

-As of now, it creates an index page (the latest post), individual post pages, and an archive page.
+It creates an index page (the latest post), individual post pages, and an archive page.

 The format for a post is: